-Statistical Analysis
+Statistical analysis

-Statistical tests are conducted to determine significance in performance differences between the models.
+Statistical tests were conducted to determine significance in performance differences between the models.
 We used confidence intervals (CI) to measure model discrimination capability and estimate its precision through the error margin.
 We measured 95% CI as the exact Clopper-Pearson interval for the AUC values obtained by the models in various learning stages.
 Statistical packages including StatsModels and SciPy are used in these analyses.
-We performed a one-way analysis of variance (ANOVA) [47] on mAP values obtained with the top-N (N = (3, 5, 7)) ensemble to study their localization performance and determine statistical significance among them and against the annotations of each of the radiologist and also the STAPLE-generated consensus annotation.
+We performed a one-way analysis of variance (ANOVA) [47] on mAP values obtained with the top-N (N = (3, 5, 7)) model ensembles to study their localization performance and determine statistical significance among them and against the annotations of each of the radiologist and also the STA-PLE-generated consensus ROI annotation.
 One-way ANOVA tests are performed only if the assumptions of data normality and homogeneity of variances are satisfied for which we performed Shapiro-Wilk and Levene's analyses [47].
 Statistical analyses are performed using R statistical software (Version 3.6.1).